Gap insurance may not be what you think.

-Whether you decide to purchase mechanical breakdown insurance or go with collision and comprehensive coverage, you can customize your car insurance policy with a top provider.
+Whether you decide to purchase mechanical breakdown insurance or go with collision and comprehensive coverage, you can customize your car insurance coverage with a top insurer.
 Remember, price is important in your decision, but it shouldn’t be the only factor.
 Get quotes from a few car insurance companies so you can compare coverage.
 Fill out the form below or simply call (855) 518-0148.

 If you want mechanical breakdown insurance, you can get it with Geico auto insurance.
 But that’s not the only reason to choose Geico.
 Geico is a full-service provider offering a range of coverage options.
 This includes standard offerings like collision and comprehensive coverage, and add-ons like roadside assistance and rental car reimbursement.

 Geico has a financial strength rating of A++ from AM Best, so you can be confident that Geico will pay out when the time comes.
 The popular auto insurance company has low rates and many opportunities to save, and its DriveEasy app can be used to track your safe driving and reduce premiums.

 To learn more, read our full Geico review.